Mental Health Facilities Boston, MA

 Home Base Program - 1.0 miles from Boston, MA

 Home Base Program is a mental health facility in Charlestown, MA, located at 1 Constitution Road, Suite 140, in the 2129 zip code.
-Home Base Program provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Home Base Program provides trauma therapy, group therapy and psychotropic medication to children / adolescents, adults and seniors 65 or older.
-Home Base Program also supports people with traumatic brain injury, active duty military and military families.
-Some other services available at Home Base Program include education services, case management and diet and exercise counseling.
+Home Base Program provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Home Base Program provides dialectical behavior therapy, individual psychotherapy and trauma therapy to young adults, adults and children / adolescents.
+Home Base Program also supports people with PTSD, people requiring dual diagnosis treatment and people with traumatic brain injury.
+Some other services available at Home Base Program include family psychoeducation, case management and education services.

 Learn More